unicode-org/message-format-wg/exploration/formatted-parts.md

 A function can define either a unitary string `value` or a `parts` representation.
 Where possible, a function SHOULD provide a `parts` representation if its output might reasonably consist of multiple fields.
-Where available, such a formatted value should itself be represented by `parts` rather than a unitary string `value`.
 In most cases, these sub-parts should not need fields beyond their `type` and a string `value`, Where necessary, other `value` types may be used and other fields such as a `source` included.